DoniNP/GetCleanData/Codebook.md

   * "Acc" stands for "Accelerometer"
   * ”Gyro" stands for "Gyroscope"
   * ”Mag" stands for "Magnitude"
-  * "BodyBody" is redundant, better to replace it by "Body" 5.a.
+  * "BodyBody" is redundant, better to replace it by "Body"<br />
+5.a.
 Use aggregation to extract the requested data,combining third column until the end, and group by the subData$subject and subData$activity, and apply mean function.<br />
 5.b.
 Use the write.table to make a .txt file from the data extracted from 5.a.<br />